 Welcome offer: 0.99% interest rate on balance transfers for the first 6 months

 This card is specially designed for people who have just arrived in the country or who have no credit history.
-The Scotiabank Value Visa has low annual fee and its 12.99% interest rate is below the market average.
+The Scotiabank Value Visa has a low annual fee of just $29, and its 12.99% interest rate is below the market average.
 It also offers an interest rate for balance transfers as low as 0.99% for the first 6 months.
 It requires a personal salary of $12,000 per year, and it has a minimum credit limit of $500

 RBC RateAdvantage Visa